Toys 3D Printing

 4. You can or already wear 3D

-From clothes, bags, and shoes to jewelry, watches, and sunglasses, 3D printing is widely used in the fashion industry to create the best designer brands.
-Popular manufacturers like Adidas, Nike, and Gucci have used 3D printing to produce entire or component parts of their final products.
-For manufacturers in fashion, additive manufacturing offers a delectable opportunity to create many variants of a brand, limited editions, and custom-made designs for bespoke offerings to match the diverging taste of a wide range of customers.
+From clothes, bags, and shoes to jewelry, watches, and sunglasses, 3D printing is widely used in the fashion industry to create products for top designer brands.
+Popular manufacturers such as Adidas, Nike, and Gucci have used 3D printing to produce entire products or components of their final products.
+For manufacturers in the fashion industry, additive manufacturing presents a valuable opportunity to create many variants of a brand, limited editions, and custom-made designs for bespoke offerings that cater to the diverse tastes of a wide range of customers.
 It also offers a solution for inventory management as its on-demand availability means lower costs for inventory storage.
 Dita Von Teese, a beauty model, is one of the few people and the first to have adorned a 3D printed dress made from over 3000 parts through additive manufacturing.

-Away from fashion, 3D printing is lending prosthetic arms and legs to many physically challenged patients or have lost limbs to accidents and health-related causes.
-With 3D printing, affordable prosthetic appendages can be made in quick times to provide functional and practical solutions in healthcare.
-There are even ongoing innovations using a technique called Stereolithography apparatus for tissue engineering (SLATE) that enables the 3D printing of small vascular networks to promote breakthroughs in blood and organ science.
+Away from fashion, 3D printing is lending prosthetic arms and legs to many physically challenged patients who have lost limbs to accidents and health-related causes.
+With 3D printing, affordable prosthetic appendages can be created quickly, providing functional and practical solutions in healthcare.
+There are ongoing innovations utilizing a technique called Stereolithography apparatus for tissue engineering (SLATE), which enables the 3D printing of small vascular networks to promote breakthroughs in blood and organ science.

 5. 3D printing is a movie star

-The use of 3D printing in movie making is well-documented in the nominations and awards record-breaking films like Black Panther and Game of Thrones won.
-In 2018, Marvel studios employed 3D printing to create the Black Panther vibranium bodysuit, Queen Ramonda’s neckpiece, and crown.
-HBO’s Game of thrones also used a lot of additive manufacturing for creating props such as Dragons, The wall in the north, Castle Winterfell, and Warships.
+The use of 3D printing in movie-making is well-documented, as evidenced by the nominations and awards won by record-breaking films like Black Panther and Game of Thrones.
+In 2018, Marvel Studios employed 3D printing to create the Black Panther vibranium bodysuit, Queen Ramonda’s neckpiece, and crown.
+Thrones also used a lot of additive manufacturing for creating props such as Wallgons, The Wall in the north, Castle Winterfell, and Warships.
 Even movies like Iron Man, Jurassic Park, Terminator, Avatar, and The Avengers have all relied on 3D printing in many ways.
-007 Movie, Skyfall also featured the use of 3D printing in the making of a full Aston Martin dB5 used by James Bond in multiple scenes in the movie.
-Depending on your level of expertise, you just might be able to print yourself a Spiderman suit and become your friendly neighborhood superhero.
+007 Movie, Skyfall also featured the use of 3D printing in the making of a full Aston Martin DB5 used by James Bond in multiple scenes in the movie.
+Depending on your level of expertise, you might be able to print yourself a Spider-Man suit and become your friendly neighborhood superhero.

 6. 3D printing can print body organs